 Eeny meeny mackeracka

 My great uncle Albert who lived from 1902-1979 used to tell me

 Eeni meeni mackeraca er rye dominacka chicka packa lullapacka rum pum push

 From my nan born in 1920s west London

 Eeny meeny mackaracka

-These examples also tend to support the Opies’ report that they could not find examples before the 1920s.
+Nonetheless, these examples do support the Opie’s report that they could not find examples of the ‘gibberish rhyme’ before the 1920s.
 However, it depends what you’re looking for.
 They specifically say that ‘Eenie, meenie, macca, racka’ was not known to Bolton, the author of one of the first collections of children’s counting-out rhymes, in 1888.
 However, the following was known to Bolton :

 Eenie, Meenie, Tipsy, toe;